 Most dogs will suffer from diarrhea several times in their lives.
 The majority will recover within a few days, but they’ll likely feel pretty miserable in the interim.
 Fortunately, there are a few things you may be able to do to help your dog feel better and settle her stomach.

-Below, we’ll talk about what you need to help your diarrheal dog, when you need to contact a vet, and some of the best foods you can provide to help put an end to the problem.
+Below, we’ll talk about what you need to help your diarrheal dog, when you need to contact a vet, and some of the best dog foods for diarrhea you can use to help put an end to the problem.

 Diarrhea in Dogs: Key Takeaways